wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/use-ai-builder-process-invoice/includes/6-integrate-model.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Solutions page with Invoice processing solution highlighted.](../media/14-select-solution.png)](../media/14-select-solution.png#lightbox)

 Select the flow in which you wish to use the AI model.
-If you're following from the previous models, the name of the flow is "Use Outlook email to trigger Desktop flows".
+If you're following from the previous models, the name of the flow is **Use Outlook email to trigger Desktop flows**.
 Select **Edit**.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Flows > Use Outlook email to trigger Desktop flow dialog.](../media/15-edit-flow.png)](../media/15-edit-flow.png#lightbox)

-For now, we'll delete the action "Run a flow built with Power Automate Desktop" by selecting the ellipses and then **Delete**.
+For now, we'll delete the action **Run a flow built with Power Automate Desktop** by selecting the ellipses and then **Delete**.
 We're doing this so that we can test the AI model without constantly triggering the desktop flow.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Run a flow built with Power Automate Desktop action with the ellpsis button selected and the Delete option highlighted.](../media/16-delete-action.png)](../media/16-delete-action.png#lightbox)